Friday, June 14, 2019

 CB: Martin Keown

-Keown's career lasted from 1984 to 2005.
+Martin Keown's career lasted from 1984 to 2005.
 He made over 400 appearances for Arsenal and won 10 honours.
 He also played for Brighton, Aston Villa, Everton, Leicester City and Reading.
-He won 43 caps for England, gradually forming a respected defensive partnership with Arsenal teammate Tony Adams at both club and international level.
+He won 43 caps for England between 1992 and 2002, gradually forming a respected defensive partnership with Arsenal teammate Tony Adams at both club and international level.
 Keown represented England at four major international football finals including the 1998 and 2002 World Cups.

 Martin Keown